workarounds/autoprovider/README.md

 Content provider generator for android that uses annotation processing.
 All helper classes are generated based on a Java Object.

+[Documentation](https://github.com/workarounds/autoprovider/wiki) is WIP.
+A sample app is provided.

 Download
 --------
 Gradle: